 Both Raashi and Seerat are good and indeed more looked out for enthralling the masses by oozing glam appeal on screen with skimpy outfits.

 Freddy looks tough and intimidating initially but loses out his sheen as the movie proceeds due to the weak and cliché characterization.

 Rajesh as Ravi Teja's friend has done a good job while Jaya Prakash, Vennela Kishore and Suhasini are adequate.

 Music is one let down as the songs don't linger for long.
 Background Music by Mani Sharma is better than the music track, but not up to the legendary music director's standards.

 Editing is patchy and looks to be done in a hurried manner while Chota K Naidu's cinematography is a good take-away.
 Few frames are eye-catching and especially, the shots involving Raashi and Seerat are eye candy.

-Debutant Vikram Sirikonda's dream of painting a mass genre celluloid may not deliver the expected fruitful result for the director as the movie falls flat due to its age old story and not so palpable screenplay.
+Debutant Vikram Sirikonda's dream of painting a mass genre celluloid may not deliver the expected fruitful result for the director.
+The movie falls flat due to its age-old story and not so palpable screenplay.

 Give it a shot only for Ravi Teja's antics and performance as the movie stands for his brand of entertainment.
 Definitely not a must watch flick.